-At the end of FY 2014, DOE's BTO started the Data Center Better Buildings Challenge, an offshoot of the Better Buildings Challenge.35 The program requested that participating data centers commit to a 20 % energy efficiency improvement in the non-information technology (I.T.) portions of their data centers.
+At the end of FY 2014, DOE's BTO started the Data Center Better Buildings Challenge, an offshoot of the Better Buildings Challenge.34 The program requested that participating data centers commit to a 20 % energy efficiency improvement in the non-information technology (I.T.) portions of their data centers.
 DOE's focus was not so much the electronic components of a data center, but instead the power distribution and cooling/humidity control systems in the facilities.
 However, data centers also consume significant amounts of energy in the electronic processing itself.

-EO 13834 states that agencies should "implement practices that promote energy-efficient management of servers and federal data centers."
-FEMP offers guidance on energy efficiency in data centers (FEMP, 2011a), including data center metrics and benchmarking values, as shown in Table 15-1.
+FEMP offers guidance on energy efficiency in data centers [147], including data center metrics and benchmarking values, as shown in Table 15-1.
 The emphasis is placed on the supporting equipment within a data center, using key metrics such as power usage effectiveness (PUE), the total energy used by a data center divided by the portion of that energy strictly devoted to the computing operations, and energy reuse effectiveness (ERE), the ratio of the total energy to run the data center facility minus the reuse energy (energy that gets productively used elsewhere, within or outside of the facility) to the total energy drawn by all IT equipment.
 Another metric, rack cooling index (RCI), measures how effectively I.T. equipment is cooled relative to the equipment's intake temperature guidelines.
 Airflow efficiency is a measure of how efficiently air is moved through the data center, from the supply to the return.
 Cooling system efficiency (e.g., kW/ton for chiller-driven cooling or EER for direct expansion computer room A.C., or CRAC, units) is a measure of the efficiency of the HVAC system.
 Any combination of these metrics - and potentially even others - could be deemed appropriate depending on the specific data center being evaluated.
-See FEMP (2011a) for additional information on these metrics.
+See FEMP (147) for additional information on these metrics.

-35 The Data Center Better Buildings Challenge (portfolio reduction of 20% in infrastructure intensity in 10 years) as well as the Data Center Accelerator program (25 % reduction in a facility over five years for a single facility) are no longer actively accepting partners and have sunset as of the end of 2019.
+34 The Data Center Better Buildings Challenge (portfolio reduction of 20% in infrastructure intensity in 10 years) as well as the Data Center Accelerator program (25 % reduction in a facility over five years for a single facility) are no longer actively accepting partners and have sunset as of the end of 2019.
 However, it is expected that a similar program will exist in some form in the future, and therefore, the example provided in this chapter may remain applicable.